 I am currently a member of the American Musicological Society (AMS), the Society for Music Analysis (SMA), and the North American British Music Studies Association (NABMSA).
 I sit on the editorial board of the leading peer-review journal Music & Letters (Oxford University Press).

-I am Director of Postgraduate Research Studies and Subject Lead for Cardiff University on the Creative and Critical Subject Panel of the South, West and Wales Doctoral Training Programme.
-At an undergraduate level, I currently teach ‘British Music in the 20th Century’ (Year 2) and ‘The Birth of Modernism’ (Year 3), and supervise final-year dissertations.
-At a postgraduate level, I contribute seminars to 'Practising Musicology', 'Disciplining Music', 'Music and Politics', and ‘Research Skills’.
+Previously, at an undergraduate level, I taught ‘British Music in the 20th Century’ (Year 2) and ‘The Birth of Modernism’ (Year 3), and supervised final-year dissertations.
+At a postgraduate level, I contributed seminars to 'Practising Musicology', 'Disciplining Music', 'Music and Politics', and ‘Research Skills’.